 RALEIGH, N.C.
-(WECT) - The more than 31,000 inmates currently in North Carolina’s state prisons will be tested for COVID-19, Gov. Roy Cooper said Thursday.
+(WECT) - An announcement on reopening schools in North Carolina will come next week, Gov. Roy Cooper said Thursday.

 “There are critical decisions ahead on how we reopen schools and whether we continue to ease restrictions on certain businesses,” Cooper said during a media briefing.
 “On schools, we continue to get excellent input from teachers, superintendents and health officials.

 “We want our children back in school safely, and we will have an official announcement next week.
 We’ll also have an announcement next week about the Executive Order that ends on July 17.”

 Cooper has encouraged district and school administrators to continue work on their three plans to reopen this fall.